kasiakalemba/D3-Health-Risk-Factors/README.md

 # Health Risk Factor Analysis

 ## Summary
-I analyzed the poverty, age, or household income in relation to to obesity, smoking, and lack of healthcare by making an interactive graph that let's the user explore different factor combinations.
+I analyzed the relationship betweem factors such poverty, age, or household income in relation to to obesity, smoking, and lack of healthcare by making an interactive graph that let's the user explore different trends based on these factor combinations.

 [Webpage Analysis](https://kasiakalemba.github.io/Health-Risk-Factors/)